 Leading law professor Richard Epstein has also challenged the legality of the Education Department’s demands, declaring that “the Department of Education is on a collision course with the Bill of Rights.”
 The Education Department’s position has also been criticized by lawyers such as former U.S. Civil Rights Commissioner Jennifer C. Braceras; Wendy Kaminer; Robert Smith; Harvey Silverglate; Ilya Shapiro; and Greg Lukianoff; groups like the American Association of University Professors and the Foundation for Individual Rights in Education; and many civil libertarians and journalists.

 As Wendy Kaminer noted, the Education Department is also discouraging colleges from allowing accused students to cross-examine their accusers: “students accused of harassment should not be allowed to confront (or directly question) their accusers, according to OCR, because cross-examination of a complainant ‘may be traumatic or intimidating.’”
 As OCR puts it, “OCR strongly discourages schools from allowing the parties personally to question or cross-examine each other during the hearing.”
-This is perverse, since “a famous legal authority once described cross-examination as the most powerful engine for the discovery of truth ever devised by man.”
+This is perverse, since the Supreme Court has described cross-examination as the “greatest legal engine ever invented for the discovery of truth.”
+(See Lilly v.
+Virginia, 527 U.S. 116, 124 (1999)).
 Moreover, the courts themselves invariably permit cross-examination of complainants in sexual harassment lawsuits, so OCR can hardly claim that the courts view cross-examination as being unfair to complainants, much less claim that it is illegal under federal law.
 Yet OCR ludicrously claims to be merely restating existing legal obligations under federal court rulings in its “Dear Colleague” letter.